Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 select * from TblProducts

-When I say, get the data back from the table, look at the below image.
-It shows 15000 which means our query executed successfully.
+When I retrieve the data back from the table, as shown in the image below, it displays 15000, which means our query executed successfully.

 3

-But then let’s try to make another connection to the SQL server.
-Click on the “New Query” button it will open a new connection for us.
+But let’s try to make another connection to the SQL server.
+Click on the “New Query” button to open a new connection for us.

-Now, let’s try to get the data from the same table, look at what’s going to happen.
-It says executing the query and you will never get the data.
+Now, let’s try to retrieve the data from the same table.
+Look at what happens.
+It says executing the query, but you will never get the data.

-if you look at the TblProducts table, it has got only two rows to select those rows from that table.
-It should take less than a second.
-But it will return the data.
+If you look at the TblProducts table, it only has two rows.
+Selecting those rows from the table should take less than a second.
+But it doesn't return the data.

 5

-That’s because you have initiated transaction.
-But you did not either commit or Rollback the transaction because of which other users will not be able to see that uncommitted data by default.
+That’s because you have initiated a transaction, but you did not either commit or rollback the transaction.
+Because of this, other users will not be able to see that uncommitted data by default.

-And that’s because SQL Server default isolation level is read committed, meaning read only committed data.
+This is because SQL Server's default isolation level is read committed, meaning it only reads committed data.

 set transaction isolation level read uncommitted